eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-archetype.md

 We have added a new command to the CLI, `archetype` which can be used to generate custom assemblies of Eclipse Che and Codenvy.

 An assembly is a bundling of extensions, plugins, stacks, agents, branding elements, and a CLI that can be built into a new binary for distribution.
-In essence, an assemly is a custom che.
+In essence, an assembly is a custom Che.
 Custom assemblies are used by Che developers and customizers to create new products with Che running embedded.

 An archetype is a maven technique for generating code templates.
 A single archetype has an ID and generates a complete custom assembly.
-Differnent archetypes generate assemblies with different types of customizations.
+Different archetypes generate assemblies with different types of customizations.
 We make each archetype customize the minimal number of features to make learning about customizations simpler.